| Title: | Recurrent Event Data Analysis |

 arguments of the function can be specified through a named list in

-, while the first argument should not be specified.
+arguments, while the first argument should not be specified.

-For the frailty effect frailty
+For the frailty effect frailty, the starting point origin, and

-the end point of the process endTime
+the end point of the process endTime, functions that generate random

 numbers can be specified.
-An argument n = 1
+An argument n = 1 will be implicitly

 for those common functions generating random numbers from stats

-of the function can be specified through a named list in arguments
+of the function can be specified through a named list in arguments.

-For time-varying covariates, the function simEventData
+For time-varying covariates, the function simEventData assumes

 covariates can be observed only at event times and censoring times.
 Thus,